volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

   // One of the arguments from this list "disable_rate_limit rate_limit" must be set disable_rate_limit = true
-  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set service_policies_from_namespace = true
+  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set no_service_policies = true
   // One of the arguments from this list "user_id_client_ip user_identification" must be set user_id_client_ip = true
-  // One of the arguments from this list "disable_waf waf waf_rule app_firewall" must be set disable_waf = true
+  // One of the arguments from this list "waf waf_rule app_firewall disable_waf" must be set disable_waf = true
 }